INSaFLU/insaflu_docs/docs/uploading_data.rst

 *Samples* menu displays all information for all loaded samples (Samples’ names in your account must be unique).

 Upon submission, INSaFLU automatically updates samples’ information with reads quality and typing data (automate bioinformatics pipeline modules “Read quality analysis and improvement” and Type and sub-type detection”; see Data analysis in the Documentation).

+Upon deployment of TELEVIR workflows on any sample, any additionally processed data (i.e. Entropy filterered, Enriched, Host depleted, see Metagenomics virus detection section) will be automatically added to the sample database.

 Just explore the “More info” icon next to each sample.